rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 * Setup master and worker node for k8s.
 Worker node should be setup on SGX enabled host machine.
 Master node can be any system.

+* To setup k8 cluster on RHEL 8.2, follow https://phoenixnap.com/kb/how-to-install-kubernetes-on-centos

+* To setup k8 cluster on Ubuntu 18.04, follow the "Install, Enable and start the Docker daemon" section in Ubuntu Quick Start Guide - https://github.com/intel-secl/docs/blob/v3.6/develop/quick-start-guides/Quick%20Start%20Guide%20-%20Intel%C2%AE%20Security%20Libraries%20-%20Secure%20Key%20Caching%20-%20Ubuntu.md
+Once done, go to https://vitux.com/install-and-deploy-kubernetes-on-ubuntu/ and follow from step 3 onwards.

-* To setup k8 cluster follow https://phoenixnap.com/kb/how-to-install-kubernetes-on-centos Once the master/worker setup is done, follow below steps on Master Node:
+* Once the master/worker setup is done, follow below steps on Master Node:

 ### Untar packages and push OCI images to registry